Press

 Beastie Boys to Be Immortalized With ‘Beastie Boys Square’ in New York City

 The “Beastie Boys Square” campaign’s Instagram shared a post celebrating the official renaming and thanking council member Marte for championing the once trashed bill.
+Council member Christopher Marte confirmed in an interview with local news channel Pix11 that the effort, which had been pushing for the official dedication for “about nine years,” had officially achieved its goal.

 READ MORE HERE